 This guide walks through what it takes to build a rewards strategy that earns loyalty rather than renting it, from choosing your reward types to setting KPIs and making sure your technology can deliver on the promise.

-A loyalty rewards strategy is the plan that sits beneath your programme mechanics.
+A loyalty rewards strategy is the plan that sits beneath your program mechanics.
 It defines who you are rewarding, what behaviour you want to encourage, what rewards will genuinely motivate action, and how you will measure whether any of it is working.

 The distinction matters because most brands start with the mechanics (a points table, a tiered structure, a sign-up offer) before they have answered the strategic questions.
-That order tends to produce programmes that are technically functional but commercially ineffective.
+That order tends to produce programs that are technically functional but commercially ineffective.

 A proper customer loyalty rewards strategy starts with objectives.
 Are you trying to reduce churn among high-value customers?
 Increase purchase frequency across your full base?
 Drive trial of a new product line?
 Each objective demands a different approach to rewards, to communication, and to success measurement.

 The failure mode is consistent across industries.
-A brand launches a loyalty programme, sees strong initial sign-ups, and then watches engagement drop off after the first few months.
+A brand launches a loyalty program, sees strong initial sign-ups, and then watches engagement drop off after the first few months.
 Redemption rates stay low.
 The most engaged customers are often the least profitable: the ones gaming the system for maximum points value.

 There are a few reasons this happens regularly.